 Consider performing a dynamic flexibility routine (as seen in the video above) before any athletic activity.
 Although dynamic flexibility hasn't been shown to remarkably improve flexibility, it does prepare the body quite well for activity and may feel like your joints have greater range of motion.

 Examples of dynamic flexibility include controlled leg swings, arm circles and torso/hip rotations.

-If you want to improve your flexibility and are recovering from an injury or surgery but want professional guidance, consider hiring a personal trainer or therapist who is schooled in Active Isolated Stretching or PNF techniques, the latter of which can dramatically improve range of motion.
+If you want to improve your flexibility and are recovering from an injury or surgery but want professional guidance, consider hiring a personal trainer or therapist who is schooled in active isolated stretching or Proprioceptive Neuromuscular Facilitation techniques, the latter of which can dramatically improve range of motion.

 If you enjoy the meditative nature of static stretching, it's best to think of static stretching as a cool-down.
 Consider doing static stretching (gentle yoga classes incorporate static stretching) in the evening, especially after going for a long walk.